 2. The creation of a Conservation Easement for the land, which is monitored by an appropriate group.

 “An ecological gift of a conservation easement allows landowners to protect the ecologically sensitive features of their property in perpetuity, retain title, and be eligible for enhanced income tax benefits.
 Conservation easements are legally binding instruments whereby the landowner transfers specific rights, such as the ability to create building lots or cut trees, to an easement holder (usually a nature conservation organization or agency).” – Environment Canada

 Please read the Environment Canada web site for details of the process for making an Ecogift (donation or easement), and the significant income tax benefits that can be realized.

 The Friends of the Carp River encourages landowners to consider these two approaches to conservation.
-We are willing to help landowners through the administrative process for land that meets one or more of the following criteria:
+We recommend the Mississippi Madawaska Land Trust, a local organization, who will work with landowners to protect their property if it meets one or more of the following criteria:

 1. The land is directly on the Carp River and its flood plain.

 2. The land includes a significant tributary of the Carp River.

 3. The land is part of the Carp Hills.